Why sleeping in is hazardous to good health

 But to me, the greater concern is deeper in the research.
-The study also revealed greater rates of cardiovascular disease, diabetes, respiratory disease, gastrointestinal problems, and psychological distress among people with a later chronotype.
+The research suggests an increase in rates of cardiovascular disease, diabetes, respiratory disease, gastrointestinal problems, and psychological distress among people with a later chronotype.

 I consider each of those health risks as bricks that pave the road to early death.
 Each of those means another regular trip to a specialist, which means more co-pays, more sick days, and more prescribed medications.